obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I add a new field to the Task class.md

 ## Other code areas

+In rough order of priority:

+Necessary for a first release

+- Add the field to Create or edit Task dialog
+- Add to layout - show/hide
+- Add to CSS
 - Add filter(s) - see [[How do I add a new task filter]]

-- Add to CSS
+Can be added in later releases

 - Add to sorting
+  - May have been done for free when adding the new `Field` class for the filter
 - Add to grouping
-- Add to layout - show/hide
-- Add the field to Create or edit Task dialog
+  - May have been done for free when adding the new `Field` class for the filter
 - Add the field to Auto Suggest, if appropriate

 ## Extra steps for fields storing dates